Klonopin Withdrawal Symptoms

 Klonopin is a long-acting benzodiazepine, which means it may “accumulate in the bloodstream or take a much longer period of time to leave the body” the Center for Substance Abuse Research (CESAR) explains.
 For long-acting benzodiazepines, withdrawal more commonly begins within one to four days, when the substance starts to leave the body.

 During this period, you may experience increased anxiety and insomnia, as well as heart and breathing rate increases, sweating, and nausea.
 If you don’t gain access to the drug or find a way to ease withdrawal, the symptoms usually continue for up to 10 to 14 days.
 However, if you’ve been exposed to long-term abuse, this period may last even longer.

 What Eases Withdrawal Symptoms?

-If you are undergoing withdrawal from Klonopin, the best thing you can do is taper off use of the drug.
+If you are undergoing withdrawal from Klonopin, the best thing you can do is taper off the use of the drug.
 However, people who have been abusing the drug for a prolonged period of time will have to undergo detoxification from it.

 Detoxification is the process that allows your body to get rid of all the toxic chemicals it gained during abuse.
 How is this achieved?
-In short, you achieve detoxification by abstaining from use of the drug.
+In short, you achieve detoxification by abstaining from the use of the drug.
 But this process can be dangerous.